 Administrative professionals are among the most highly skilled and competent people in today’s workforce.
 Many are experts in desktop publishing, executive calendar management, event planning and coordination, spreadsheet reporting, budgeting, Internet research and project support.

-Although the demand for office staffing is clear right now, the future is less certain.
+Although the demand for office staffing is apparent right now, the future is less specific.
 The Bureau of Labor Statistics anticipates overall job growth for administrative professionals will decline over the next eight years.
 Still, opportunities will exist for those who keep pace with new technology.

 Ed Meisenheimer, vice president and general manager of Kelly Services, experts in office staffing, suggests, “To increase marketability, become an authority in Web content, multimedia presentations, online meetings, and video conferencing.
 Specializing in the accounting, insurance, legal, or medical field is another way to widen employment opportunities.”